njpatel/APL/doc/scalar-data-types/null-values.md

 ::: zone pivot="azuredataexplorer"

 > [!NOTE]
-> * If you run the above query in Kusto.Explorer, all `true` values will be displayed as `1`, and all `false` values will be displayed as `0`.
+> * If you run the above query in APL.Explorer, all `true` values will be displayed as `1`, and all `false` values will be displayed as `0`.
-> * Kusto doesn't offer a way to constrain a table's column from having null values.
+> * APL doesn't offer a way to constrain a table's column from having null values.
 In other words, there's no equivalent to SQL's `NOT NULL` constraint.

 ::: zone-end

 ::: zone pivot="azuremonitor"

 > [!NOTE]
-> Kusto doesn't offer a way to constrain a table's column from having null values.
+> APL doesn't offer a way to constrain a table's column from having null values.
 In other words, there's no equivalent to SQL's `NOT NULL` constraint.

 ::: zone-end